sassoftware/esp-studio-custom-windows/Getting Started/README.md

 In this example, input parameters are expanded, so  `expand_parms` is selected.

 #### Input Variables
 This example uses two input variables.
-These numbers are the input for the multiplication.
+These numbers are the input for the mathematical operation.
 Descriptions are added so that the end user knows what to enter.

 #### Output Variables
-This example uses one output variable to store the result of the multiplication.
+This example uses two output variables.
+One is the mathematical operator and the other is the result of applying the operator to the input numbers.

 #### Initialization
-In this example, the **Initialization** tab is left empty.
-However, this tab can be used to specify certain properties before events are delivered.
-For example, you could enable the user to specify the mathematical operation here to create a more generic window.
+In this example, the **Initialization** tab contains an operator field which a dropdown list populated with the 4 supported mathematical operations: addition, subtraction, multiplication and division.
+The default selected operation is multiplication.

 ### Page 3 - Code
 The **Code** page is used to define the Python or Lua code that runs in the custom window.
 In this example, Python is used.
 The `create` function specifies the code. `number_1` and `number_2` are the arguments to this function because `expand_parms` was enabled on the **Settings** page of the wizard.